malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 		   for routing (unless it is the input assembly cell of the destination gate, of course) Once a gate is established, empty qubits in it's input assembly cell become available for routing

+		2) Empty qubits in gate cells and travelling qubit exit columns are never available for routing, even after a gate is established